zzzx1224/Beyond-model-adaptation-at-test-time-Papers/Datasets.md

 Similarly, models trained on ImageNet have evaluation datasets designed for other kinds of distribution shifts, for example, [ImageNet-A](https://github.com/hendrycks/natural-adv-examples), [ImageNet-R](https://github.com/hendrycks/imagenet-r), [ImageNet-Sketch](https://github.com/HaohanWang/ImageNet-Sketch), and [ImageNet-V2](https://imagenetv2.org/).

+### Multiple training distributions

+Test-time adaptation methods are also conducted on the domain generalization datasets, where multiple source distributions are available during training.
+The trained model is then adapted and evaluated on the target distribution.
+The commonly utilized domain generalization datasets are [PACS](https://huggingface.co/datasets/flwrlabs/pacs), [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html), [VLCS](https://github.com/belaalb/G2DM?tab=readme-ov-file#download-vlcs), [TerraIncognita](https://beerys.github.io/CaltechCameraTraps/), and [DomainNet](https://ai.bu.edu/M3SDA/), where the distribution shifts are achieved by different image styles or datasets.